opencog/generate/README.md

 The current code implements a breadth-first aggregation algorithm.
-It provides two search modes: a deterministic explorer that will exhaustively generate all finite "unambiguous" graphs, and an random network explorer, useful for sampling from larger grammers that cannot be fully explored via exhaustive enumeration.
+It provides two search modes: a deterministic explorer that will exhaustively generate all finite "unambiguous" graphs, and an random network explorer, useful for sampling from larger grammars that cannot be fully explored via exhaustive enumeration.
 It passes all unit tests.
 See [opencog/generate/README](opencog/generate/) for algo details.